 But let’s tackle the first problem first.
 If you’ve never shopped for an IT provider before, here are some telltale signs that you can trust them to protect your systems and data:

-- They’ve updated their tools since 2020
+- They’ve updated their tools over the past five years

 - They can have a frank talk with you about your risk tolerance and what upgrades should be prioritized vs. what can wait if necessary